Bridge refurbishment and replacement program

 The bridge will be closed during construction, and a detour to Lawnville Road will be in place.
 Construction is anticipated to take approximately 16 weeks depending on weather and construction conditions.
 Council and our contractors will provide more information to impacted residents prior to construction starting.

-Council has investigated the bridge for rehabilitation and footpath widening and will shortly be issuing tenders for design and construction with the aim of undertaking works in mid 2023, weather and materials supply pending.
+Council has investigated the bridge for rehabilitation and footpath widening and will shortly be issuing tenders for design and construction with the aim of undertaking works in early 2024, weather and materials supply pending.

 Project